Papua New Guinea

 When warfare was expected, warriors repainted their shields to ensure that the colors shone brilliantly against the sun to dazzle and threaten the opposing side.
 In the western Pacific, shields bore the name of warriors, and possessed a life force, or spirit, that connected them to their ancestors.

-The example show here is a medium-sized, rare type of Highlands war shield.
+The example shown here is a rare type of Highlands war shield.
 It is called Rumag and was used when quick movement was needed.